SettleMint

 Cross-chain bond purchase:

-The Bank creates the Ethereum settlement with a hashlock.
-The Investor creates a matching settlement on Polygon with the same hashlock.
-After both settlements are Armed, the Bank reveals the secret on Polygon to claim USDC.
-The Investor then uses that secret on Ethereum to claim BOND tokens.
+The bank creates the Ethereum settlement with a hashlock.
+The investor creates a matching Polygon settlement with the same hashlock.
+After both settlements are armed, the bank reveals the secret on Polygon to unlock the USDC settlement.
+The investor then reuses the revealed secret on Ethereum to unlock the bond settlement.

 Further reading